inrupt/docs-pod-browser/source/manage-files.rst

    - You can view its Details.

-   - You can modify the Permissions/Access to the File.
+   - You can modify the :ref:`Permissions <modify-permissions>` to the File.

 .. _delete: